 Housing condition is a significant problem in the County.
-A large proportion of housing units are currently in substandard condition, 21.5 percent of owner occupied units and 17.5 percent of renter occupied units.
+A large proportion d housing units are currently in substandard condition, 21.5 percent of owner occupie units and 17.5 percent of renter occupied units.
 Almost 15 percent of the County's homes have no concrete foundation.
 A substantial number of housing units will need to be replaced or rehabilitated within the next twenty years.
-By the year 2000, c.
-AFFORDABILITY

-4,846 housing units will be more than 50 years old.
+By the year 2000, 4,84 housing units will be more than 50 years old.
 This is about 24 percent of the needed housing supply.